KANISHKAA-KT/CODESOFT/README.md

  operations such as addition, subtraction, multiplication, and division.
 Allow the user to input two numbers and choose an operation to perform

+3. Build a simple console-based Tic-Tac-Toe game that allows two players to play against each other

+CODESOFT INTERSHIP 2 : WEB DEVELOPEMENT